-Regardless of whether your career break was a voluntary or unplanned, getting back into the workforce can be challenging.
+Regardless of whether your career break was voluntary or unplanned, find a job after a career break can be challenging.

 Some recruiters and hiring managers are understanding of potential employees taking time away from the traditional nine-to-five grind.
 However, some might feel a certain hesitation about onboarding you.
 Not to mention, everything from your interview skills and resume needs an update.
 Job hunting is a daunting task as is, and the pressure of explaining your career break can be overwhelming.

 Let’s go over a few strategies that you can adopt to ensure a successful transition back to employment.

 Don’t dive straight into posting your CV on job search websites, and reaching out to recruiters on Linkedin.
 It’s important that you spend some time deciding what you exactly want in your career.

 For example, consider the following questions—What type of job feels fulfilling and rewarding to you?
 Do you want to try something new?
 Or do you want to pursue a role similar to the one you had before taking a break?
 In what ways do you want this job to further your career?
 Why (apart from monetary reasons) are you looking forward to working again?

 Remember to prioritize your professional and personal needs in mind—whether it’s work-life balance, salary requirements, or anything else.

 To make things easier, make a quick list of the all the “must-haves” in the job after a career break.
 This also gives you the opportunity to reflect on your career break.
 Then identify any noteworthy skills or accomplishments that might be resume-worthy.

 Overall, keep an open mind.
 After all, what’s right for you now won’t necessarily match up with what was right for you before your sabbatical.